 Emily obtained a Bachelor of Science in Speech Pathology from Auburn University, a Master of Education in Speech Pathology from Columbus State University, and an Education Specialist degree in Instructional Technology from Valdosta State.
 Emily has been practicing for 31 years, and the majority of that time, she has enjoyed working with deaf and hard of hearing children from birth to 21 years of age.
 A public speaker, Emily has made presentations at professional conferences regarding her work with deaf children and technology.
 She has spoken at the Georgia Educational Technology Conference (GaETC), the National Technical Institute for the Deaf (NTID), and the Georgia Association of Instructional Technology (GAIT).
 Also, her presentation and paper for the 2010 International Symposium on Technology and Deaf Education at Rochester Institute of Technology’s National Technical Institute for the Deaf are published on RIT’s website.
-Emily holds national certification from the American Speech and Hearing Association, of which she is also a participating member.
+Emily holds national certification from the American Speech-Language-Hearing Association, of which she is also a participating member.
 Emily is a Columbus native with two adult children.
-In her free time, she enjoys riding her bicycle with friends on the Riverwalk or the Fall Line Trace trails, gardening, video editing and participating in her local book club.
+In her free time, she enjoys riding her bicycle with friends on the Riverwalk or the Fall Line Trace trails, gardening, video editing, and participating in her local book club.

 Leah Miller, MA, CCC-SLP

-Rachel Evans, MCD, CF-SLP
+Rachel Evans, MCD, CCC-SLP

 Shelley Kauffman, MSC, CF-SLP

 Originally from Australia, Shelley received her Master’s degree in Communicative Sciences and Disorders from New York University.
 She has experience working with adults in a rehabilitative hospital and in a school for children with special needs, both in New York.
 Shelley relocated to the Columbus area in 2016 for her fiancée to attend graduate school in Auburn.
-In her free time, she enjoys travelling, hiking, and photography.
+In her free time, she enjoys traveling, hiking, and photography.

 Andrea Webster, Au.D., CCC-A